XPHenry/Netfrac/README.md

 You can refer to the manual in the GitHub (https://github.com/XPHenry/Netfrac/blob/master/NetFrac.pdf) for detailed informations about the functions included in  our package.

 For more information also see the following article:
-Xing, Henry, Kembel, Steven W. and Makarenkov, Vladimir.
-"Transfer index, NetUniFrac and some useful shortest path-based distances for community analysis in sequence similarity networks".
-Submitted to Bioinformatics, December 2019.
+Henry Xing, Steven W Kembel, Vladimir Makarenkov, Transfer index, NetUniFrac and some useful shortest path-based distances for community analysis in sequence similarity networks, Bioinformatics, ,btaa043, https://doi.org/10.1093/bioinformatics/btaa043

 ## License